elastic/examples/ElasticStack_graph_apache/README.md

 ## Using Graph to Analyze Apache Logs and Potential Points of Compromise

-This example demonstrates how to analyze & visualize Apache Log data using the Graph capability of the Elastic Stack.
+This example demonstrates how to analyze Apache Log data for security vulnerabilities using the Graph capability of the Elastic Stack.
+The aim here is to begin exploration of the data from a security vulnerability that is well known (and likely unsuccessful) and can be identified in the logs e.g. an attempted directory traversal.
+From here, the user identify:

+1. The origin of the request and subsequently other statistically significant attempts by the same source
+1. From other threats identified in (1) other potential sources of threat.

+These above steps can be repeated as the graph and 'threat space' is explored.

 The data analyzed in this example is from the [Secrep.com](http://www.secrepo.com/) and represents the sites apache logs.
 This data, published by Mike Sconzo, is licensed under a Creative Commons Attribution 4.0 International License.

 ### Versions and Pre-requisites